General information and how to apply

 You may be issued a penalty of up to £70 if you fail to report a change in your circumstances within two months of the change.

-What happens once I have made an application?
+What happens once you have applied

 How CTR entitlement is calculated